jotasprout/jotasprout.github.io-OLD/_posts/2017-08-02-P-is-for-PHP.markdown

 While I used many sources, many of them contained exactly the same information and/or commands so I'm only listing the ones that contained additional information.

-* Mastering CentOS 7 Linux Server by
+* Mastering CentOS 7 Linux Server by Bhaskarjyoti Roy